NeoCogi/sketches/README.md

 (`HashMap`, full sorted buffers, exact sets) are too expensive in memory or throughput.

+### Note
+This crate was designed by humans, but coded with AI.

 ## Add To A Project

 This repository is currently consumed as a local crate: